How do I check my coding notice?

 If you divide the minus allowances by ten, then take off one, you will get the K tax code.
 For example, if you have minus allowances of £2,970, your tax code will be K296.

-Although K codes are designed to collect extra tax, if you have a K code, your tax deduction for each pay period cannot be more than half of that period’s pay.
-For instance, if your pay for the week is £300, a K code cannot result in your employer deducting more than £150 tax from you in that week.
+Although K codes are designed to collect extra tax, if you have a K code, your tax deduction for each payment period cannot be more than half of that period’s pay (or pension).
+For instance, if your pay (or pension) for the week (or month) is £300, a K code cannot result in your employer (or pension provider) deducting more than £150 tax from you in that week (or month).

 Code BR stands for basic rate – 20% in 2016/17.
-HMRC usually use this code for a second employment where there is no tax free amount available to reduce your tax deductions, because the tax free allowance is allocated against your main employment.
+HMRC usually use this code for a second employment or pensionwhere there is no tax free amount available to reduce your tax deductions, because the tax free allowance is allocated against your main employment or pension.

 It is different from code 0T.
-With code BR, your employer only deducts tax at basic rate for that job, no matter how much you are paid.
-But where your employer uses code 0T, they can deduct tax at the higher and additional rates once your income goes over a certain amount.
+With code BR, your employer (or pension provider) only deducts tax at basic rate for that job (or pension), no matter how much you are paid.
+But where your employer (or pension provider) uses code 0T, they can deduct tax at the higher and additional rates once your income goes over a certain amount.

 You can see how this works in the example Jake.

-Your employer uses this code if HMRC expect all income from that employment to be taxable at 40% – the higher rate.
-You may have a D0 code if you have two jobs, the main one of which fully uses your tax free allowances and 20% tax rate band.
-HMRC will apply a D0 code against your second job to make sure that you do not underpay tax.
+Your employer (or pension provider) uses this code if HMRC expect all income from that employment (or pension) to be taxable at 40% – the higher rate.
+You may have a D0 code if you have two jobs (or pensions), the main one of which fully uses your tax free allowances and 20% tax rate band.
+HMRC will apply a D0 code against your second job (or pension) to make sure that you do not underpay tax.

 You can see how this code works in the example Meena.